-openness of copyright exceptions in that country, we devised an "Openness Score" from our dataset.
+To test whether firms doing business in a particular country are affected by the openness of copyright exceptions in that country, we devised an "Openness Score" from our dataset.
 This is the unweighted average of the 76 questions in our survey that ask about the openness of copyright exceptions.
 Each country earns a score between 0 and 3 for each year.
 PIJIP has run a series of econometric tests of the relationship between openness of countries' copyright limitations and the returns to U.S. and local firms.

-We are continuing to solicit data on the changes in copyright law over time, and we plan to update our Copyright User Rights database later this year.
-We would be happy to keep the Trade Policy Staff Committee up to date with new research outputs as we move forward.
+We are continuing to solicit data on the changes in copyright law over time, and we plan to continue updating our Copyright User Rights database as we obtain more data.
+We would be happy to keep USTR and the Trade Policy Staff Committee up to date with new research outputs as we move forward.